hoangph271/hbp/markdown/blogs/the-next-big-ytc.md

 - Create a YouTube/Twitch channel
 - START recording
 - Follow the MDN tutorials and learn JavaScript together
-- Only speak in English
+- Only speak English
 - END recording
 - Repeat every week
 - Pick a project, keep learning & building

 ```
+`I` - could be any coder...!
 `You` - could be any non-coder...!
-`I` - could be any developer...!
 ```